CampusLabs/metrics-statsd/README.md

 ### StatsD Server

-metrics-statsd also provides a server which understands batches:
+metrics-statsd also provides a server which understands batches.
+`server` returns a [Manifold stream][] source containing all metrics sent from clients.

 ```clojure
 ;; create a server that listens on port 8125